V1929/Salary-Dashboard/README.md

 ![Alt text](media/Drop_Down.gif)

+In the above demonstration, and the code below, to highligh the role selected, I utilized the same query.
+Simply changing the absolute reference of, in this build, cell D2 from not equal, (<>), to equal ( = ), permitted the selected role to be highlighgted.

 ![Alt text](media/Median_Bar_Highlight1.png)

 ![Alt text](media/Median_Bar_Highlight2.png)

-In highlighting the role selected, I utilized the same query.
-Simply changing the absolute reference of, in this build, cell D2 from not equal, (<>), to equal ( = ), permitted the selected role to be highlighgted.

 - **👨‍💼 Job titles**
 - **💰 Salaries**